kdeldycke/e107-importer/readme.txt

 == Changelog ==

 = 1.1 =
+* Add import of forums and threads to bbPress WordPress plugin.
 * Make e107 user import optional.
 This needs you to set a pre-existing WordPress user that will take ownership of all imported content.
 * Add an entry in the FAQ regarding script ending prematurely.
-* Add a placeholder for forum import.

 = 1.0 =
 * Upgrade e107 code from e107 v0.7.24.